 What is the Multiload DELETE Task?

-Multiload DELETE is a more efficient way of deleting a huge amount of rows, as no transient journal is used; less I/Os and disk space are required than with a normal DELETE.
+Multiload DELETE is a more efficient way of deleting many rows, as no transient journal is used; less I/Os and disk space are required than a normal DELETE.

 The Multiload DELETE is restartable from the point of failure, while a transactional DELETE causes a ROLLBACK and hast to restart from the beginning.

 The DELETE task is not using work tables as changes are applied to each record of exactly one target table.

 Can the Tables be queried during a Multiload?

 As no exclusive locks are used, dirty reads (with access locks) are possible during the load with Multiload.